alackles/ctcsm/index.md

 The purpose of this page is to keep track of and display my progress towards the certificate.

+:white_check_mark: Complete!
+:fast_forward: In Progress
+:no_entry: Not Yet Started

-## 1: Developing Discipline-Related Teaching Strategies
+## :white_check_mark:  1: Developing Discipline-Related Teaching Strategies

 **Course Taken:** ISE 870 - Teaching College Science (Spring 2019)